marcboudreau/vault-circleci-auth-plugin/README.md

 * **project** is the name of the CircleCI project being mapped to specific policies.

-* **values** is a comma separated list of policy names to map to the specified project.
+* **value** is a comma separated list of policy names to map to the specified project.

 ## Authentication